NerdyDuck/NerdyDuck.Collections/README.md

 The project is licensed under the [Apache License, Version 2.0](LICENSE).

 #### History
+#####2016-08-04 / 1.1.0 / DAK
+- Added new target platform .NET Core 1.0.
+Compiled against netstandard1.6 .
+- Updated reference for [NerdyDuck.CodedExceptions](../NerdyDuck.CodedExceptions) to v1.3.1.
+- Universal project compiled against Microsoft.NETCore.UniversalWindowsPlatform 5.2.2 .
+- New project *CollectionsCore* and unit test project *CollectionsCoreTests*.
+New compilation symbol `NETCORE` used to for platform-specific code.
+- All code files (except platform-specific files) moved to *CollectionsCore* and *CollectionsCoreTests* projects, because .xproj project type does not support links.
+- Handling of resource files has changed.
+Source are now .resx files, that are copied and renamed to .resw to be used in the UWP project.
+- Strong name key file `NerdyDuck.Collections.snk` and certificate `NerdyDuck.Collections.pfx` are now included in the project to make it easier to clone and compile.
+- Signing of output assemblies with SPC certificate has moved from the library projects to the deploy project *CollectionsDeploy*.
+Libraries will only be signed when the NuGet package is created and pushed (compiled as Release).

 #####2016-04-13 / v1.0.3 / DAK
 - Updated reference for [NerdyDuck.CodedExceptions](../NerdyDuck.CodedExceptions) to v1.2.1.
 - Switched exception error codes from literals to `ErrorCodes` enumeration, including comment text from ErrorCodes.csv.